E.T. the Extra-Terrestrial (video game): Atari video game burial

 In September 1983, the Alamogordo Daily News of Alamogordo, New Mexico, reported in a series of articles that between ten and twenty semi-trailer truckloads of Atari boxes, cartridges, and systems from an Atari storehouse in El Paso, Texas, were crushed and buried at the landfill within the city, which was covered with concrete.
-It was Atari's first dealings with the landfill, which was chosen because no scavenging was allowed and its garbage was crushed and buried nightly.
-Atari officials and others gave differing reports of what was buried, but it has been speculated that most unsold copies of E.T. are buried in this landfill, crushed and encased in cement.
+It was the first time Atari dealt with the landfill, which was chosen because no scavenging was allowed and its garbage was crushed and buried nightly.
+Atari officials and others gave differing reports of what was buried,McQuiddy, "City cementing ban on dumping." but it has been speculated that most unsold copies of E.T. are buried in this landfill, crushed and encased in cement.
 The story of the buried cartridges was erroneously regarded by some as an urban legend, with skeptics—including Warshaw—disregarding the official accounts.

 On May 28, 2013, the Alamogordo City Commission approved Fuel Industries, an Ottawa-based entertainment company, for six months of landfill access both to create a documentary about the legend and to excavate the burial site.
 On April 26, 2014, remnants of E.T. and other Atari games were discovered in the early hours of the excavation.
-The burial of the E.T. cartridges were also the basis for the independent 2014 science fiction comedy Angry Video Game Nerd: The Movie, based on the webseries of the same name, and featured Howard Scott Warshaw.
+The burial of the E.T. cartridges is also the basis for the independent 2014 science fiction comedy Angry Video Game Nerd: The Movie, based on the webseries of the same name, and features Warshaw.